soundtrackyourbrand/docs/sdk/index.md

 When a player is unsupported, a device error `DEVICE_ERROR_UNSUPPORTED_VERSION` is raised on the zone and authentification will fail with http 426 which results in that the player won't be able to play more music.
 Mails are being sent out to the concerned customers and it's possible to filter on "Need player update" in Business to find the right players.

 ## Deprecated
-When a player is deprecated, a device error `DEVICE_ERROR_SOON_UNSUPPORTED` is raised on the zone but nothing happens on the player.
+When a player is deprecated, a device error `DEVICE_ERROR_SOON_UNSUPPORTED_VERSION` is raised on the zone but nothing happens on the player.
 Mails are being sent out to the concerned customers and it's possible to filter on "Need player update" in Business to find the right players.

 Here's the deprecation scheudle: https://calendar.google.com/calendar/u/0?cid=Y18yN3B2cThpMWs3b2cwYmhpN2xuYnVjOHFzc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t